marquitos150/tic-tac-toe/README.md

 ## How it Works
 Upon opening the page, you will not be able to interact with the 3x3 grid.
 This is because the game hasn't started yet.
 To start the game, click the "Play" button!
 Optionally, you can type in the input fields the players' names.

+> [!NOTE]
-> **Note:** If a name is not provided in an input field, it will default to either "Player O" or "Player X" depending on which field was left empty.
+> If a name is not provided in an input field, it will default to either "Player O" or "Player X" depending on which field was left empty.

 ![Initial display of tic-tac-toe app](assets/initial-display.png)